WebAssembly/design/Rationale.md

 [alignment hints](AstSemantics.md#Alignment).
 This makes it easier to generate efficient code on certain hardware architectures.

-Alignment affects performance as follows:

- * Aligned accesses with at least natural alignment are fast.
- * Aligned accesses with less than natural alignment may be somewhat slower (think: implementation makes multiple accesses, either in software or in hardware).
- * Misaligned access of any kind may be *massively* slower (think: implementation takes a signal and fixes things up).

-Thus, it is recommend that WebAssembly producers align frequently-used data to permit the use of natural alignment access, and use loads and stores with the greatest alignment values practical, while always avoiding misaligned accesses.

-Either tooling or an explicit opt-in "debug mode" in the spec should allow execution of a module in a mode that threw exceptions on misaligned access.
+Either tooling or an explicit opt-in "debug mode" in the spec could allow execution of a module in a mode that threw exceptions on misaligned access.
-(This mode would incur some runtime cost for branching on most platforms which is why it isn't the specified default.)
+This mode would incur some runtime cost for branching on most platforms which is why it isn't the specified default.

 ## Out of Bounds